|Total||Today*||7-day Average||7-day Average |

-It will be good if we can get % positive to stay below 10%.
+It will be good if we can keep the % positive below 10%.
 Ideally, we’d like the percent positive number to be below 5% to ensure that we are testing widely enough to identify COVID cases in our state and local communities.
 Lots of free testing events and locations are now available across the state, the state is encouraging people to get tested.
 (How to get tested for COVID in Georgia.)

 For local case change trends, I added county-level maps to show where cases are increasing or decreasing in the past week as compared to the previous week.

 Deaths per month are listed below.
-We saw a significant drop in deaths (by date of death) in the month of June, but July has exceeded June deaths due to the recent outbreaks.
+We saw a significant drop in deaths (by date of death) in the month of June, but July and August have exceeded June deaths due to the recent outbreaks.
 (Note that these numbers are subject to change as older deaths can be added at any time – although generally the older months should change very little at this point.)

 - April: 1186 deaths

-On August 14, counties that reported the most deaths were Bibb (4) and DeKalb (3), followed by Clarke, Muscogee, Glynn, Rockdale, and Cobb.
+On September 16, the counties that reported the most deaths were Chatham (4), followed by Clarke, Cobb, Fulton, Hall, and Toombs, each with 3 deaths.
 This is by date of report – these deaths did not occur in the past 24 hours.